secretGeek/today-i-learned-staging/powershell/profile_4_different_ones.md

-﻿# In powershell you don't have 1 profile, you have 4 different ones.
+﻿# In powershell you don't have 1 profile, you have 4 different ones

 List all four like this: